 SUPPORT THE VALENTINE NEIGHBORHOOD – PUBLIC HEARING

-The CH-PRES-2025-00002 application to designate the Norman School Historic District will be heard by the Historic Preservation Commission on FRIDAY, June 27th, at 9 am at City Hall.
+On June 27th, KCMO’s Historic Preservation Commission unanimously recommended approval for the Valentine Neighborhood Association‘s proposal to create the Norman School Historic District.
+On Wednesday, August 20th, the Kansas City City Plan Commission will be holding a hearing at City Hall to issue its recommendation before the proposal proceeds to City Council.
+The case number is CD-CPC-2025-00100, and the the case will be heard when the Commission resumes after lunch at 12:30 pm.
 The hearing will be held on the 10th Floor of City Hall and remotely by video conference.
-Citizens wishing to participate virtually should do so through the video conference platform Zoom, using the link provided by the Historic Preservation Commission.
+Citizens wishing to participate virtually should do so through the video conference platform Zoom, using the link

 View the application and more at CompassKC HERE.